VilleKrumlinde/zgameeditor/Docs/ZLibrary.md

 @dl

 @dt Source
-@dd Type your functions, constants and global variables here.
+@dd Declare your functions, constants and global variables here.
 They can be accessed/called from other expressions in your project.
 The functions/constants/variables must be defined before they are accessed/called, so insert the ZLibrary component somewhere at the top of your project, in @ref ZApplicationOnLoaded "ZApplication.OnLoaded" for instance.

 Here is an example: